About the Sri Chinmoy Centre

-According to Sri Chinmoy, spirituality and meditation is not a life of escape from the world, but a way to live in the world and change it for the better by bringing to the fore the untapped divinity within ourselves.
-In today's world, one can make the fastest spiritual progress, while at the same time remaining part of society and earning a living just like everyone else.
-In over 350 towns and cities across the world we have Centres where we come together to meditate at least twice a week, and often organise other spiritual activities as well.
+According to Sri Chinmoy, spirituality is not a life of escape from the world.
+One can make the fastest spiritual progress, and still be part of society.
+In over 350 towns and cities across the world, we have Centres where we come together to meditate at least twice a week.

 For more on learning to meditate, visit our Meditation page »

 The cornerstone of the Sri Chinmoy Centre's activities is meditation, both as an individual discipline and a shared group experience.
 With meditation, spirituality stops being a dry theoretical knowledge and becomes a living immersion.

 Sri Chinmoy asked his students to meditate at least once a day in the morning, and more frequently than that if possible.

 I ask my disciples to go deep within and meditate on the heart, which houses the soul.
 Eventually they learn how to contact the soul and start listening to its dictates.
 At that time they have begun to make real progress toward discovering their highest and deepest Self.